-Large Whale Foraging - DMR continues to expand the large whale foraging research that began in 2006 with the formation of many fruitful collaborations with the fishing industry, universities, and other academic institutions.
+Large Whale Foraging - DMR continues to expand the large whale foraging research that began in 2006 with the formation of fruitful collaborations with the fishing industry, universities, and other academic institutions.
 These have included comprehensive CTD and plankton surveys statewide, a right whale habitat monitoring program and digitizing whale sightings data.
-Several projects were initiated in 2008, including a near-shore right whale prediction model, Dtagging humpbacks whales near Mount Desert Rock, passive acoustics to locate right whales and assessing historic photographic catalogues to determine the scarification and therefore entanglement rate of humpback whales in Maine coastal waters.
-Research planned for 2009 will include the continuation of plankton surveys, right whale habitat monitoring and near-shore modeling.
-Additionally, DMR plans to expand the scarification study as a way to monitor the effectiveness of new gear regulations as well as passive acoustics to areas of potential winter right whale habitats.
+Several projects were initiated in 2008, including a near-shore right whale prediction model, D-tagging humpbacks whales near Mount Desert Rock, passive acoustics to locate right whales and assessing historic photographic catalogues to determine the scarification and therefore entanglement rate of humpback whales in Maine coastal waters.
+Research planned for 2011 includes wrapping up several of these projects and disseminating the results, as well as expanding acoustic detection and support of right whale habitat projects off the Maine coast.